 As a result, many people dream about moving there or living off the grid.

 But, before you buy property, make sure you know Hawaii’s off grid laws — it might be illegal to live the type of life you want there.

 Is Living Off-Grid Legal in Hawaii?

 Living off grid in Hawaii is legal.
-In many remote places in Hawaii, off-grid is the only option because there are no public services available.
-Even in less remote areas, the state laws and building codes are very favorable to off-grid living and allow many eco-friendly alternative systems.
-However, you may encounter some issues if you are trying to legally live without power or a septic system.
+In many remote places in Hawaii, off-grid is the only option because no public services are available.
+Even in less remote areas, state laws and building codes favor off-grid living and allow many eco-friendly alternative systems.
+However, you may encounter some issues if you are trying to live legally without power or a septic system.

 Hawaii Zoning Laws and Off-Grid Living

 Hawaii is unique because it has statewide land-use laws instead of local zoning laws.
 These are regulated by the Land Use Commission and are very complex.